A Guide to Your Water Bill and Service

 Rates

-Rates are determined by different variables, including the system size, number of years the current rate has been in effect, and water treatment processes.
+Rates are determined by different variables, including the system size, number of years the current rate has been in effect, and water treatment process.

 Repairs

-Consumers are responsible for repairs to the service line as well as all pipes inside the residence.
-The service line runs from the curb to the residence.
-All other lines are the water system’s responsibility.
-The water company owns the meter, but any damage that occurs to it is the customer’s responsibility.
+Consumers are responsible for repairs to the service line, which runs from the curb to the residence, as well as pipes inside the home.
+All other lines are maintained by the water system.
+Although the water company owns the meter, the customer is responsible for any damage to it.

 Water pressure

-According to Ohio law, a minimum pressure of 35 pounds per square-inch (psi) must be maintained in the distribution system.
-If consumers experience a drop in water pressure, they should contact the water company immediately and should not consume any tap water.
+Under Ohio law, a minimum pressure of 35 pounds per square-inch (psi) must be maintained in the distribution system.
+If a consumer experiences a drop in water pressure, they should contact the water company immediately and avoid using tap water.

 Water discoloration